Gideon-Esq/printf/README.md

-This is is done with effective collaboration by a team of two
+This is is done with effective collaboration by a team of two members